wdklotz/Loc8r/READMEwdk.txt

-hold on book chapter 7.4
+book up to part 3